MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Scientific Motivations of the Stage-V Cosmological Surveys

 \subsubsection{Gravitational waves and Fast Radio Bursts}

 Very high-energy, transient phenomena such as gravitational waves and Fast Radio Bursts (FRBs) may also provide valuable cosmological constraints.
-Ever since the first detection of a gravitational wave event by LIGO \cite{Aasi2015}, several large observatories are projected, e.g., LISA \cite{Amaro-Seoane2017}, Taiji \cite{Luo2021}, TianQin \cite{Luo2021} and the Einstein Telescope \cite{Punturo2010}.
+Ever since the first detection of a gravitational wave event by LIGO \cite{Aasi2015}, several large observatories are projected, e.g., LISA \cite{Amaro-Seoane2017}, Taiji \cite{Luo2021}, TianQin \cite{Luo2021}, and the Einstein Telescope \cite{Punturo2010}.
 In addition to the detection of singular events, the gravitational wave background has also been recently detected by Pulsar Timing Array collaborations (e.g., NANOGrav, \cite{Agazie2023}, CPTA \cite{Xu2023}, EPTA, \cite{Antoniadis2023}).
 Regarding FRBs, current radio observatories regularly detect these events, compiling ever-growing catalogs with hundreds of events (e.g., CHIME \cite{CHIMEFRB2021}, ASKAP \cite{Lu2019}, MeerKAT \cite{Rajwade2022}, and FAST \cite{Niu2021}).

-The most direct synergy MUST will have is the measurement of redshifts and peculiar velocities for both gravitational waves and FRBs electromagnetic (EM) counterparts.
+The most direct synergy MUST will have is the measurement of redshifts and peculiar velocities for both the electromagnetic (EM) counterparts of gravitational wave sources and the FRB emitters.
 Gravitational waves from binary inspirals act as standard sirens since their luminosity distance can be inferred from their observation \cite{Holz2005}.
-Hence, a redshift measurement of its EM counterpart (either a transient event or a host galaxy) can provide an independent measurement of the Hubble constant \cite{Abbott2017}, and a large spectroscopic catalog of gravitational wave EM counterparts may yield independent $H_{\rm 0}$ measurements with a precision of few percent \cite{Palmese2019}.
+Hence, a redshift measurement of its EM counterpart (either a transient event or a host galaxy) can provide an independent measurement of the Hubble constant \cite{Abbott2017}, and a large spectroscopic catalog of gravitational wave EM counterparts may yield independent $H_{\rm 0}$ measurements with a precision of a few percent \cite{Palmese2019}.
 In addition to the direct observation of gravitational wave EM counterparts, cross-correlation of gravitational wave events with spectroscopic galaxy catalogs may also yield improved joint constraints on $H_{\rm 0}$ \cite{Diaz2022, Borghi2024}.

 Similarly, the distance to FRBs may also be determined by their dispersion measure \cite{You2007}.
 However, this method presents degeneracies with the baryon distribution in the FRB sightline, which in turn allows FRBs to constrain the baryon content of the Universe \cite{McQuinn2013, Huang2024}.
 Regardless of these degeneracies, measurements of $H_{\rm 0}$ using FRBs and spectroscopic redshifts of their host galaxies are possible \cite{James2022, Hagstotz2022}.
 Therefore, MUST will undoubtedly help with these measurements of $H_{\rm 0}$ by providing unprecedentedly large spectroscopic redshift catalogs of potential gravitational wave and FRB hosts.